nwalshgit/WestboroughGeneralLaws/BoH_Regulation_Restricting_Tobacco.md

 tokens or any other form of payment, dispenses or makes cigarettes or any other tobacco products, as defined herein.

-D. Tobacco Sales to Persons Under the Minimum Legal Sales Age Prohibited:
+D. __Tobacco Sales to Persons Under the Minimum Legal Sales Age Prohibited__:

 1. No person shall sell tobacco products or permit tobacco products, as defined herein, to be sold to a person under the minimum legal sales age; or not being the individual's parent or legal guardian, give tobacco